Application Guidelines for the Belt and Road Fund on Water and Sustainability

 (1) The applicant should have already earned a PhD degree, and are scientific teachers or researchers with a middle-level professional title or above.
 For the applicant without a senior professional title, two recommendation letters from peer experts who have possessed a senior professional title in the related fields are required for the application.
 The Hydro-Lab staff are out of consideration.

-(2) Projects relying on the experimental platform and research bases of the Hydro-Lab will be given priority.
+(2) Projects relying on the experimental platform and research bases of the Hydro-Lab will be given priority( please see the Attachment 1).

 4. Acceptance Time